abcdesktopio/docs/opsdocs/docs/usecases/4.4/multus-user-pod.md

 ```

 Public internet traffic should route via `net1`, while traffic destined for private RFC 1918 ranges should remain on `eth0`.

+Great !
+You can now configure user pods with multiple interfaces and VLANs !